Obviously, porn is real. But is it realistic? Does it represent real life. Let’s dive into that.

 Watching porn you’d think everybody is up for sex all the time so there’s no point even asking.

-It’s like the scripts are written by a bot that’s been told humans have sex as soon as they get near each other.
+It’s like they’re written by a bot that’s been told humans have sex as soon as they get near each other.

 And it’s a shame, because they could be showing some sexy ways to talk about sex and consent.